tom--/data-mapper/README.md

 - **Store classes** contain mostly methods that
     - understand the mapping between between database models and domain objects
-    - provide the internal API that biz-logic uses to CRUD the internal data objects
+    - provide the internal API that biz-logic uses to CRUD the domain objects

     This API the mappings  are *ad hoc* and can easily be changed to accommodate whatever the biz-logic needs.